brain-bzh/efficient-deep-learning/getting_started.md

 1. Install VS Code Extension named `Remote Development`.
 2. Hit F1 key and go to `Remote-SSH: Connect To Host...`
-3. Enter your pc id: `fl-tp-br-xxx.imta.fr`
+3. Enter your pc id: `sl-tp-br-xxx.imta.fr`
 4. Enter your password when prompted
 5. If asked about fingerprints, hit `Continue`
-6. You should have a green rectangle with `SSH: fl-tp-br-xxx` on the bottom left corner of your screen.
+6. You should have a green rectangle with `SSH: sl-tp-br-xxx` on the bottom left corner of your screen.
 If you don't or got an error along the way, call the teacher for help.

 ## Remote VS Code (Personal Machines, only if connected to eduroam or VPN!!)
 VS Code used for this tutorial: 1.64.2